“Honey, I need to go.”

 The questioning of haloed presentations.

-Well-rehearsed presentations are still impressive and, by design, still create some compliant nods of approval (an example of this can be found in my past post, Fake News).
+Well-rehearsed presentations are still impressive and, by design, still create some compliant nods of approval (the Halo Effect can be powerful).

 Questioning is good and transparency is valued.

 As I wrote in an article for the CFA Institute titled, Transparency – Do We Protest It Too Much?, “some investment industry professionals [still] protest simple transparency rules to the detriment of both themselves and their clients.”

 The “good” is that this seems to be changing.
 The flows of both people and dollars away from firms that aren’t more open are strong.

 My final good story for the day is what happened after I woke my wife up in the middle of the night.

 That Sunday was crazy.
 Meetings continued and rumors flew, but around midnight we finally got word.
 LEH was going to file for bankruptcy, on Monday, 10 years ago today.